acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

     int best = 1;

-    // For each number, see if it is the start of a sequence for (int i = 0; i < n; i++) {
+    //for each number, see if it is the start of a sequence for (int i = 0; i < n; i++) {
         int current = arr[i];

-        // Only start counting if current - 1 is not in the set if (nums.find(current - 1) == nums.end()) {
+        //only start counting if current - 1 is not in the set if (nums.find(current - 1) == nums.end()) {
             int length = 1;
             int nextVal = current + 1;